Annual report and financial statements for the year ended 31 December 2025

 9. Transactions with the Manager and Portfolio Manager

-Future Generations VCT is classified as a full-scope Alternative Investment Fund under the Alternative Investment Fund Management Directive (the ‘AIFM Directive’).
-Future Generations VCT has appointed Octopus AIF Management Limited to provide the services of an AIFM of a full-scope AIF.
-In accordance with its power to do so under AIFMD, Octopus AIF Management Limited has delegated investment management to Octopus Investments Limited, whilst retaining the obligations of a risk manager.
+Since 1 September 2017, Titan has been classified as a full-scope Alternative Investment Fund under the Alternative Investment Fund Management Directive (the ‘AIFM Directive’).
+As a result, since 1 September 2017, Titan’s investment management arrangements are overseen by Octopus AIF Management Limited (the 'Manager'), an authorised alternative investment fund manager responsible for ensuring compliance with the AIFM Directive.
+Octopus AIF Management Limited has in turn appointed Octopus Investments Limited to act as Portfolio Manager to Titan (responsible for portfolio management and the day-to-day running of Titan).

-Future Generations VCT paid Octopus AIF Management Limited £1,116,000 (2024: £1,380,000) in the period as a management fee, after applying a rebate of £51,000 (2024: £39,000) to maintain the total ongoing charges below the 3% cap.
-The annual management charge (AMC) is based on 2% of Future Generations VCT’s NAV.
-The AMC is payable quarterly in advance and calculated using the latest published NAV of Future Generations VCT and the number of shares in issue at each quarter end.
-Once the quarter has ended, an adjustment will be made if the NAV at the end of the current quarter is calculated and which differs from the NAV as at the end of the previous quarter.
-The Manager will donate 10% of the management fee to the Octopus Giving Charitable Foundation, which was set up in 2014 to help charities make the world a better place.

-Octopus also provides Non-Investment Services to Future Generations VCT, payable quarterly in advance.
-The fee is 0.3% of Future Generations VCT’s NAV, calculated at quarterly intervals.
-The NISA fee is calculated using the latest published NAV of Future Generations VCT and the number of shares in issue at each quarter end.
-As with the AMC, an adjustment will be made once the quarter has ended if the NAV at the end of the current quarter is calculated and which differs from the NAV as at the end of the previous quarter.
-During the period £152,000 (2024: £213,000) was paid to Octopus for Non-Investment Services.
-In addition, Octopus is entitled to performance-related incentive fees, subject to Future Generations VCT’s total return at year end exceeding the total return at the previous year end when an incentive fee was paid, or 97p if the first incentive fee has not yet been paid (the ‘Excess’), equal to 20% of the Excess.
-No performance fee will be paid prior to the financial year ending on 31 December 2025, dividends (paid or declared) being equal to or greater than 10p per Ordinary share and the total return exceeding 120p.
-An amendment to the performance incentive scheme was agreed in April 2026, whereby any performance incentive fee, once triggered by the conditions referred to above, is payable over three years and is subject to recalculation and partial cancellation if the Company’s NAV declines in the second and/or third years.
-No performance fee was payable during the period.
+Octopus received £24,500 in the period to 31 December 2025 (2024: £39,000) in regard to arrangement and monitoring fees in relation to investments made on behalf of Titan.
+Since 31 October 2018, Octopus no longer receives such fees in respect of new investments or any such new fees in respect of further investments into portfolio companies in which Titan invested on or before 31 October 2018, with any such fees received after that time being passed to Titan.

-The cap relating to Future Generations VCT’s total expense ratio, that is the regular, recurring costs of Future Generations VCT expressed as a percentage of its NAV, above which Octopus has agreed to pay, is 3.0%, and is calculated in accordance with the AIC Guidelines.
+The cap relating to the Company’s total ongoing charges ratio, that is the regular, recurring costs of Titan expressed as a percentage of NAV, above which Octopus has agreed to pay is 2.5% for the year ended 31 December 2025, and is calculated in accordance with the AIC Guidelines.

 Octopus AIF Management Limited remuneration disclosures (unaudited)